zettadb/kunlun/README.md

 ## Directions

-For more information and resources of KunlunBase, such as software, documentation, bug reports and features planned/under development, and release notes, please visit www.kunlunbase.com
+For more information and resources of KunlunBase, such as software, documentation, bug reports and features planned/under development, and release notes, please visit [our website](www.kunlunbase.com)

-See ReleaseNotes.md for the list of features released in each version of KunlunBase.
+Download KunlunBase and use it for free at [our download site](http://downloads.kunlunbase.com/)

+For latest release notes, see our [online release notes](http://doc.kunlunbase.com/Release_notes.html)

 To build kunlun-server node program from source, use build.sh directly or refer to it for instructions.
 To build kunlun-storage from source, see kunlun-storage/INSTALL.kunlun.md for instructions.